certinia/debug-log-analyzer/lana-docs-site/docs/docs/features.md

 - Scroll left and right on the mouse to move the time line left are right, when zoomed
 - Click the mouse down and drag to move the timeline around both in the x and y direction, when zoomed

+### Find

+- CMD/CTRL + f to open find
+- Events with matching text are highlighted, there is a different highlight for the current match.
+- Previous match, next match and case sensitive search all supported.
+- If the next matching event is off screen that event will be centered on the timeline.
+- The find will match on Event Type or text in the event

 ### Go to Call Tree

 Clicking an event in the Timeline will go to and select that event in the Call Tree.